-- Graduation from high school or a GED certificate. - Completion of Pima Community College and Pharmacy Technology Program applications. - Receipt of placement examination results in math and reading comprehension. - Submission of all transcripts and application materials to the admissions secretary for Health Related Professions. - Personal pre-admission conference with the program faculty. - Approval by the selection committee.
+- Graduation from high school or a GED certificate. - Completion of Pima Community College and Pharmacy Technology Program applications. - Receipt of placement examination results in math and reading comprehension. - Submission of all transcripts and application materials to the admissions secretary for Health Related Professions. - Personal pre-admission conference with the program faculty. - Documented mathematics at level for entrance to MTH 130 by college assessment examination, or completion of MTH 070 with a grade of "C" or better. - Reading requirement (A minimum score of at least 12th grade in each of the vocabulary and comprehension sections as measured by college assessment or successful completion of REA 112 or higher.)
+Proficiency at the REA 112 level or higher will enhance student achievement in all required courses. - Approval by the selection committee.